 Is Lisbon friendly to foreigners?

 When tourists and foreigners arrive in Lisbon they will encounter a friendly and inviting environment.
-Even though not everyone in the city knows English they are nice and friendly to expats who live in their city.
+Even though not everyone in the city knows English they are nice and friendly to expats who live in their city except the Brazilians with a colonial rivalry going on even though the town is full of them.
 Neighbors in particular are friendly and frequently spend time drinking tea or coffee together.

-When you relocate to Lisbon the residents will also have a number of questions for you, perhaps over a drink or a meal about where you come from.
+When you relocate to Lisbon the residents will also have a number of questions for you, perhaps over a drink or a meal about where you come from and what it is like to live there.
 As a result it’s relatively easy to make new friends in Lisbon.
 If you would like an older expat community then Cascais in Lisbon is worth checking out.

 Is living in Lisbon Portugal safe?

-Portugal is regularly rated among the world’s safest nations.
+Portugal is regularly rated among the world’s safest countries.
 Portugal is ranked 4th on the Global Peace Index.
-Petty crime is perhaps the most widespread concern and they’re mostly in tourist-friendly places.
+Petty crime is perhaps the most widespread concern and they’re mostly in tourist areas in big crowds.
 Simply by being aware of your surroundings and following basic travel safety rules you can avoid being a victim of this.